svenmalvik/blog/top-java-technologies.md

 ## Regular Expressions - Regex
 A regular expression is a special text string for describing a search pattern.
 You can think of regular expressions as wildcards on steroids.
 It's often used in Java projects for validating, finding, extracting and replacing text elements.
-You should really become good creating regular expressions.
+You should really become good at creating regular expressions.
 There're not many Java developers that are good at it.
-If you are the only one in your project, yoy might be the hero one day.
+If you are the only one in your project, you might be the hero in your department.
 At least, it can save you a lot of time.
 Regular expressions are also very easy to learn.
 There's zero setup and you can also train online.

 ## Jenkins
 Once you're finished coding, you might want to see your product in production.
 But wait,